Our use of cookies

 Alteration to the legal alignment of a public footpath, bridleway or restricted byway (from now on referred to as a Public Right of Way (PRoW) can only be done via a legal order, known as a Public Path Order (PPO).

-The decision as to whether a PRoW should be altered is primarily a public one.
+The decision whether a PRoW should be altered is primarily a public one.
 The process followed is designed to ensure that the public and key stakeholders are made aware of the proposed alteration and given the opportunity for their views to be taken into account before a final decision is made.

 There are several pieces of legislation that can be applied when requesting an alteration to a PRoW.
 This guidance primarily concerns the process relating to a diversion made under Section 119 of the Highways Act 1980, which accounts for over 85% of all PPO applications submitted to the County Council.
 There are two grounds that must be met in order to apply for a diversion under Section 119.
 These are where the diversion appears to the Council that it is expedient to do so, and that it is in the interests of the public or in the interests of the landowner, lessee or occupier of the land.